 During these conversations with Fiona, other participants from Namou’s Mystery School cohort chime in to ask pertinent questions that push their collective spiritual journey forward.
 In addition to relating her experience with The Mystery School, Namou divulges more about her personal and family life, including her relationship with her husband, Sudaid, and their eight-year struggle with immigration into the United States.
 By the end of book two, readers will see firsthand that settling her undecided immigration status gave way for Namou to feel more freedom to write.

-US Review of Books Reviewed by Barbara Bamberger Scott
+Reviewed by Barbara Bamberger Scott

 The author, who traces her personal history to ancient Babylon and a lineage of healers, has undertaken a four-year course of study at the shamanic school conducted by Lynn V. Andrews.
 This book is the second in a four-part series.
 At the beginning of her second year of study with Andrews, Namou recounts her husband’s tortuous path to become a US resident and the anxieties that result from that process.
 All the while, she’s a full-time mother/housewife dedicating all her spare time to completing a book and finding a publisher—a seemingly impossible goal at times.
 According to Andrews’ shamanic wisdom, Namou must learn patience to deal with the constant pulls on her energies.
 Contacting Andrews mainly by conference call with other students serves to keep her hopeful and offers lessons about gathering her inner resources.
 By the end of this fascinating year, supported by shamanic wisdom, she has completed her writing project and has the promise of publication.